-While schools are free to determine the range and level of evidence that is appropriate for pay determination purposes, that decision must be taken in the context of minimising bureaucracy.
-Whatever evidence is used, it should provide all teachers with a fair opportunity in their appraisal to demonstrate that they have met the relevant standards and their individual objectives, and the range of evidence requirements must be rooted firmly within the parameters of the appraisal process as set out in the school's pay policy.
+Whatever evidence is used, it should provide all teachers with a fair opportunity to demonstrate in their appraisal that they have met both their individual objectives and the relevant standards; the range of evidence requirements must be rooted firmly within the parameters of the appraisal process as set out in the school's pay policy.
 Schools should consider carefully the need for targets and objectives that enable teachers to demonstrate performance, rather than simply results.
-It would not be appropriate for schools to introduce evidence requirements that are not directly and explicitly related to the formal appraisal process and with the objectives and standards that have been agreed with the teacher.
+It would not be appropriate for schools to introduce evidence requirements that are not directly and explicitly related to the formal appraisal process or related to the objectives and standards that have been agreed with the teacher.